Abstracts

 - Critical Care Course

 Each category has a specific structure that must be followed and you will have to submit your abstract within this fixed structure.
-For details on how each category must be formatted, please open the Abstract Format document below.
+For details on how each category must be formatted, please open the Abstract Guidelines document below.
 This can be used to prepare your abstract offline, prior to submission.

 Click to download abstract submission support documents: